etlbox/etlbox.website/doks_v1.8/content/product/details/register-license/index.md

 ---
-title: "Register License key"
+title: "Register License Key"
 description: "How to register an ETLBox license key"
-lead: "If you purchase a package without source code access, you can remove all ETLBox limitations from the nuget package by registering a license key."
+lead: "To unlock the full functionality of ETLBox, you need to register your license key.
+This guide explains the different methods to register your license, whether you're working locally or in cloud environments like Azure."
 draft: false
 images: []
 menu: